Skip to main content

 Gemma Dryburgh

-Gemma Dryburgh picked up her maiden LPGA title by winning the Toto Japan Classic in November 2022.
+Gemma Dryburgh picked up her maiden LPGA title when she won the Toto Japan Classic in November 2022.

-A member of the Britain and Ireland Curtis Cup team in 2014 alongside Georgia Hall and Bronte Law and later the same season was part of the three-woman Scottish side at the Espirito Santo World Amateur Team Championships in Japan.
+She was a member of the Great Britain and Ireland Curtis Cup team in 2014 alongside Georgia Hall and Bronte Law, and later the same season part of the three-woman Scottish side at the Espirito Santo World Amateur Team Championships in Japan.